 Fruits and vegetables

 Although these fruits and vegetables are safe for cats, they should still be fed to them in moderation.
 A handful of peas or a couple of berries, for instance, can work as a great treat.
-You could also add a small amount to their food, especially if they’re experiencing digestive troubles.
+Most cats would prefer a chunk of chicken, but a blueberry might work for your pet too!

 But don’t overdo the human food for cats!

 There are lots of options that are safe to give your pet as an occasional treat.
 And plenty of human foods that are safe if your cat steals them off your plate!
 But remember, human foods are high in calories, so whatever you’re sharing with your pal should be taken out of their calorie allowance.
 And this might use a bigger chunk than you think!
 A mouthful of tuna, or a slice of chicken might make your cat love you more, but don’t feel pressured into splitting all your meals!